janeyrinn/karmayoga/README.md

 - The product model creates objects containing individual product information, such as name, description, price, image and sku.
 - The unique ID is auto generated.
 - The product objects will be used for the order model and favourites model.
-- The product model is lonked to the categories model which divides the products into subsections.
+- The product model is linked to the categories model which divides the products into subsections.

 ##### User Profile & User

 - The User model is created by django All Auth on registration, it stores the name, email and password of a user.
-- The User Profile model creates and instance of the user information in the database, similar to above as an object.
+- The User Profile model uses the user information in the database, similar to above as an object.
 - The User Profile is linked to the User model.
 - The user Profile stores shipping and contact information.